The Fatou Closedness under Model Uncertainty: Introduction

 We will show that there is a version of Theorem~\ref{thm:basic} in a robust probabilistic framework $(\Omega,\Fcal,\Pcal)$, see Theorem~\ref{thm:5}.
 Let denote the capacity generated by $\Pcal$.
 Under some conditions on the convex set $\Acal$ and on $L^\infty_c$ we obtain equivalence between \begin{description} \item[(WC)] $\Acal\subset L^\infty_c$ is $\sigma(L^\infty_c,ca_c)$-closed, \item[(FC)] $\Acal\subset L^\infty_c$ is Fatou closed: for any bounded sequence $\{X_n\}\subset \Acal$ and $X\in L^\infty_c$ such that $X_n\to X$ $\Pcal$-quasi surely we have that $X\in \Acal$, \end{description} where $L^\infty_c$ and $ca_c$ are the robust analogues of $L^\infty_P$ and $L^1_P$ given by the capacity $c$, respectively, and $\Pcal$ quasi sure convergence means $Q$-almost sure convergence under each $Q\in \Pcal$.
 The conditions we have to require on $\Acal$ are monotonicity ($\Acal=\Acal+(L^\infty_c)_+$) and a property called $\Pcal$-sensitivity.
 Monotonicity is typically satisfied in economic applications, and we show that $\Pcal$-sensitivity is indeed a necessary condition to have (WC) $\Leftrightarrow$ (FC), see Proposition~\ref{prop:sensitive}.
 If $\Pcal$ is dominated, $\Pcal$-sensitivity is always fulfilled.

 Another requirement which is crucial for our proof of (WC) $\Leftrightarrow$ (FC) is that the dual space of $ca_c$ may be identified with $L^\infty_c$.
-This condition is in fact equivalent to the order completeness of the Banach lattice $L^\infty_c$, i.e.\ the existence of a supremum for any bounded subset of $L^\infty_c$, see Proposition~\ref{prop:esssup}, and it thus corresponds to aggregation type results as in \cite{Cohen,STZ11}.
+This condition implies order completeness of the Banach lattice $L^\infty_c$, i.e.\ the existence of a supremum for any bounded subset of $L^\infty_c$, see Proposition~\ref{prop:esssup}, and it thus corresponds to aggregation type results as in \cite{Cohen,STZ11}.
 If $L^\infty_c$ is order complete, then the property (FC) equals sequential order closedness of $\Acal$.
-However, order completeness does not imply that $L^\infty_c$ possesses the countable sup property, see Examples~\ref{ex:cs1} and \ref{ex:cs2}, so even under this condition (FC) does in general not imply order closedness of $\Acal$.
+However, order completeness does not imply that $L^\infty_c$ possesses the countable sup property, see Example \ref{ex:cs2}, so even under this condition (FC) does in general not imply order closedness of $\Acal$.

 We also provide a counter example showing that for non-dominated $\Pcal$ there is no proof of (WC) $\Leftrightarrow$ (FC) without further requirements such as $\Pcal$-sensitivity, see Example~\ref{ex:non}.
 Moreover, we illustrate that many conditions, in particular on $\Pcal$, one would think of in the first place to ensure (WC) $\Leftrightarrow$ (FC), indeed imply that $\Pcal$ is dominated, so we are back to Theorem~\ref{thm:basic}.
 Hence, a further contribution of this paper is to provide a deeper insight into the fallacies one might encounter when attempting to extend Theorem~\ref{thm:basic} to a robust case.